MyOralVillage/4-Share/deliverable-1/planning.md

 Our users will typically share some common characteristics (First three groups):
-1. they receive less education so that they have a hard time reading multi-digits numbers,
+1. They receive less education so that they have a hard time reading multi-digit numbers.
-2. they can not perform basic arithmetic operations on multi-digits numbers,
+2. They can not perform basic arithmetic operations on multi-digit numbers.
 3. money transactions are highly involved in their daily work (heavily inflated currency will force them to deal with multi-digits numbers).

 Therefore, this inspired us to provide an external tool to assist them in daily lives.